-The union representatives who handle grievances at the first step are an important group in the lodge.
-Some lodges call them stewards - others call them shop committee members, or grievance representatives.
+The union representatives who handle grievances at the first step are an important group in the local.
+Some locals call them stewards - others call them shop committee members, or grievance representatives.
 Whatever the title, members often judge the union by what the steward does on grievances and how much the steward tells them about union programs.
-Experienced lodge officers know this.
+Experienced local officers know this.
 They go out of their way to help stewards and train them in their jobs.

-■ Working in the Labor Movement
+Working in the Labor Movement

-No lodge can stand alone.
+No local can stand alone.
 In the labor movement, every group needs the support and cooperation of the other locals and other unions.

-That is why workers first got together to form lodges and the Grand Lodge of the IAM.
+That is why workers first got together to form locals and the International of the IAM.
 Then the IAM joined other unions from many different trades and industries to form the national labor federations, the AFL-CIO in the United States and the Canadian Labour Congress in Canada.